 Those applicants that do not meet the appropriate academic criteria will not progress to the next phase of the screening process, and will receive notification that their application has been unsuccessful through UCAS in due course.

 See the application process page for information on how we consider your application.

 Each applicant to study Dentistry at The University of Manchester must complete an online information form with respect to non-academic activities.
 This form will be sent to all applicants after the 15th October UCAS deadline by the School of Medical Sciences Admissions Office.

 We do not make offers without interview.
 Please see our interviews page for more information.

 Aptitude test requirement

-Applicants are required to sit the United Kingdom Clinical Aptitude Test (UKCAT).
-Please note that the result is valid for one application cycle only.
-If applicants are reapplying, they must re-sit UKCAT.
+Applicants are required to sit the University Clinical Aptitude Test (UCAT) in the year they wish to make their application.
+Please note that the result is valid one application cycle only.
+If applicants are reapplying, they must re-sit the UCAT.

-Further information specific to The University of Manchester is detailed on our UKCAT page.
+Further information specific to The University of Manchester is detailed on our UCAT page.

 Fitness to practise / health requirements

 All offers of a place are subject to satisfactory health screening.
 The health screening is based upon the Higher Education Occupational Physicians/Practitioners (HEOPS) standards of medical fitness to train for dental students [PDF, 71KB].